Pre-Health Chemistry Major

 • Senior project (CHEM 489 and CHEM 490)

-• 2 Advanced Laboratory Courses selected from: Research Methods in Molecular Biology (BIOL 395), Environmental Chemistry (CHEM 306), Advanced Organic Chemistry (CHEM 351), Advanced Organic Synthesis (CHEM 354), Physical Chemistry (CHEM 353), Research Methods in Biochemistry (CHEM 394), Instrumental Analysis (CHEM 452), Advanced Inorganic Chemistry (CHEM 451)
+• 2 Advanced Laboratory Courses selected from: Research Methods in Molecular Biology (BIOL 395), Advanced Organic Chemistry (CHEM 351), Physical Chemistry (CHEM 353), Environmental Chemistry Lab (CHEM 356), Research Methods in Biochemistry (CHEM 394), Instrumental Analysis (CHEM 452), Advanced Inorganic Chemistry (CHEM 451)

 Unless special permission is obtained in advance, two 0.5-unit SYE courses are required over two semesters.
 There is flexibility in how the SYE requirement is met.
 Please discuss options with your advisor.
 In rare cases, permission may be obtained to complete 1.0 unit in a single semester.